 When speaking of business administration and accounting, one can notice many similarities.
 In many institutions, these two specialties are in the same department.
 However, they display many differences that make people wonder which one is the best option to choose.

-This article will guide you to a discussion on the differences between business administration and accounting to help you learn more about both and choose the one that best fits you.
+This article will guide you to a discussion on the differences between business administration degree and accounting to help you learn more about both and choose the one that best fits you.

 What Is Business Administration?